DY202/IntroToProg-Python-Mod07/index.md

 print("There was a non-specific error!") print("Built-In Python error info: ") print(e, e.__doc__, type(e), sep='\n')
-**In Python, users can define custom exceptions by creating a new class.
+In Python, users can define custom exceptions by creating a new class.
 This exception class has to be derived, either directly or indirectly, from the built-in Exception class.
-Two exceptions (ValueTooSmallError and ValueTooLargeError) that are actually raised by the program (below) are derived from a base class called Error, this is the standard way to define user-defined exceptions in Python programming**
+Two exceptions (ValueTooSmallError and ValueTooLargeError) that are actually raised by the program (below) are derived from a base class called Error, this is the standard way to define user-defined exceptions in Python programming.

 ![image](https://user-images.githubusercontent.com/79126969/110101695-c0319100-7d58-11eb-8c20-8dceda698ae8.png)

 Source: How to Define Custom Exceptions in Python?
 (With Examples) (programiz.com)

 # What is the Markdown language?